Putting-The-A-Team-in-CA/Docs/README.md

 ---

+## Testing

+This app was tested using both automated and manual testing.

+Automated unit and integration tests were written extensively for the back-end and for key front-end features.

+A suite of manual user tests were performed on both development and deployed versions of the app.
+Documentation for these tests can be seen [here](https://docs.google.com/spreadsheets/d/1JszM7IDBI0lIma2_TuKwoHhBxzvCLvAZxbA28Op6RDk/edit?usp=sharing)

+---

 ## Project Management

 The management of this project involved several strategies and tools.
 A Kanban board was maintained throughout the project to track progress, supported by daily stand-ups amongst team members.
 Additionally, regular meetings were held both in a combination of text-based, audio, and video formats.